iburaksag/iburaksag/README.md

 <h1 align="center">Hello World 👋, I'm Burak!</h1>
 <h3 align="center">A passionate full stack developer from Dublin!</h3>

-Nice to meet you!
+<h5 align="center">Nice to meet you!
 I recently graduated from the Master of Science in Computing program in September 2022.
-I've previously worked as a Junior .Net developer and currently focused on JS and aim to develop myself at this point and lay the foundations of being a qualified full-stack developer.
+I've previously worked as a Junior .Net developer and currently focused on JS and aim to develop myself at this point and lay the foundations of being a qualified full-stack developer.</h5>

 - 🌱 I’m currently learning **ReactJS - NodeJS and being professional on JS frameworks.**